ecs251-w19-ucdavis/Pileus-OSEmpire/README.md

     # Run the application in debug mode, which generates a Normal (Gaussian) data set for
     # analysis and debugging
     $ python Benchmark.py --debug
     ```

+    * General usage information and options: `$ python main.py -h`:
+    ``` bash
+    Usage:
+        main.py [options]

+    Options:
+        -h --help           Show this help screen
+        -v                  Show verbose output from the application -V                  Show REALLY verbose output, including the time from each run
+        -s                  Sleep mode (experimental) - sleeps for 1/20 (s) between each read and write
+        -r --random         Activates random mode, where reads are taken randomly from the DB instead of sequentially --no-csv            App will not generate a CSV file with the raw data --no-report         Option to disable the creation of the report file --no-split          Alternate between reads and writes instead of all writes before reads
+        --length=<n>        Specify an entry length for reads/writes [default: 10]
+        --trials=<n>        Specify the number of reads and writes to make to the DB to collect data on [default: 1000]
+    ```